microtrain/bootcamp/01-DevEnvironment/02-LinuxBasics.md

 * ```pgrep chrome | xargs kill -9``` - Kills all running chrome processes.

 * ```cat /etc/passwd|less``` - A nice hack to get a list of all users on a system.

+tip: Use tab expansions to auto-complete a command or an asterisk as a wild card.
+The up and down arrows can allow you to browse your command history and replay previous commands.
+Use ```Ctrl + r``` to search your command history by entering partial commands.

 ## Additional Resources
 * [Ten Steps to Linux Survival](http://dullroar.com/book/TenStepsToLinuxSurvival.pdf)